bhelx/below-c-level/content/schedule.md

 ## 2023-07-18T18:00:00-06:00 - Virtio

+**Note**: This will be the third Tuesday, not the first, because the organizers will be out of town.

 Neil Mock will be talking about virtio.
 More details to come soon.

 ## 2023-08-01T18:00:00-06:00 - Dan Phillips